Varunbxr92/ArmxCoin/README.md

 wallet.etherum.org — online wallet to check and send tokens

-STEP 1: Install Metamask and load free ether in rospten test network
+STEP 1: Install Metamask and load free ether in rospten test network Open chrome and install metamask by clicking the link.
+Metamask is an ethereum client for browser

+Click on the fox icon that will appear on the right hand side top corner of the browser and follow the steps in the infographic to load free ether.
+Ether is the cyrptocurrency for ethereum platform.